How to Develop and Deploy Faster!

 The first thing that should happen in this pipeline is to deploy your build to QA/UAT.

-After your web app have been deployed to QA/UAT, consider having a manual approval process in your pipeline before the release is green-lighted for deployment to production.
+After your web app has been deployed to QA/UAT, consider having a manual approval process in your pipeline before the release is green-lighted for deployment to production.
 This allows for things like manual QA tasks or stakeholder review/approvals.

 Once the release is approved of production, the deployment to production should be automatic and will conclude the last step in the release process.